Samhollowood/CaveCalcV2.0/README.md

    A pickle file that contains all the model results.

 3. A new **`settings_results.csv`**
-   This is a CSV file that consolidates both the input settings and the model outputs in a single, readable format.
+   This is a new CSV file that consolidates both the input settings and the model outputs in a single, readable format.
 Model outputs can be osberved for each stage of speleothem chemistry per model (e.g., soil-water equilibriation, bedrock dissolution and C02-degassing and carbonate precipitation).

-There are several model output keys, and the definition of each can be found in the manual.pdf, Table 4
+There are several model output keys, and the definition of each can be found in the manual.pdf, Table 4.
+Each model ouput willl have an array of values, which will represent different parts of speleothem chemistry (i.e the values after soil-water equilibriation, bedrock dissolution and C02-degassing steps).

-If the CDA is initialised, it will create a CDA_Results folder within the output directory with additional output files:
+If the CDA was initialised, it will create a CDA_Results folder within the output directory with additional output files:
 ```shell
 cd /path/to/out_dir/CDA_Results/
 ```